 A forager returns to Northern Michigan to roam her homeland seeking morels and a connection with her father.
 (Bonus: Tips on how to find morels below!)

-This story is featured in the May 2018 issue of Traverse, Northern Michigan’s Magazine.
-Get your copy!
+Featured in the May 2018 issue of Traverse Magazine.
+Get your copy.

 “You wait here,” he orders, pointing at me.
 Then, he climbs the back steps of a farmhouse, bangs on the door as he opens it and lets himself in, hollering as he goes.